LinkedIn Learning: Pricing, Features, Best Courses

 To access the training on the LinkedIn network, the price is $29.99 monthly and $19.99 annually.
 That’s between $240 and $360 per year.

-You have the details of the offer right here. 👇
+You have the details of the plan right here. 👇

-Now that you know how it works, how the training is screwed up and what your pricing options are, you’re probably wondering if it’s worth it to shell out that budget to get access to the platform.
+Now that you know how the courses work and what your pricing options are, you’re probably wondering if it’s worth it to shell out that budget to get access to the platform.

 There are several options available to you: